On the characteristic polynomial of Cartan matrices and Chebyshev polynomials: Cartan matrix of type

-By expanding the determinant with respect to the first row we get the recurrence \bd \ q_2(x)=4x^2, \qquad q_3(x)=8x^3-4x, \qquad q_{n+1}(x)=2x q_n(x)-q_{n-1} \ .\ed We may define $q_1(x)=4x$.
-It produces the following sequence of polynomials:
+By expanding the determinant of the matrix $2xI+A$ with respect to the first row, we deduce the recurrence \bd \ q_2(x)=4x^2, \qquad q_3(x)=8x^3-4x, \qquad q_{n+1}(x)=2x q_n(x)-q_{n-1} \ .\ed We may define $q_1(x)=4x$.
+It is clear that $q_n(x)=4x T_{n-1}(x)$ where $T_n$ is the $n$th Chebyshev polynomial of the first kind.